odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

 requests for payment.
 If I issue a Purchase Order my vendor will in most business cases send me a Vendor Bill.
 Depending on his invoice policy I then have a defined amount of time to pay the Bill.
-A Purchase receipts are confirmations of received paiements.
+A Purchase receipts are confirmations of received payments.
 They are my day-to-day ticket receipts.

 From an accounting point of view this makes a difference as a Vendor